waxxio/waxx/README.md

 end
 ```

-Both of these should return a response in less than one millisecond (assuming your data is indexed and running on descent hardware).
+Both of these should return a response in less than one millisecond (assuming your data is indexed and running on decent hardware).

 That is the intro.
 Give it a whirl.